tmedia

 Shaw and the Crows also had to do without new captain Tony McGuinness (knee) for half the season, plus Rodney Maynard, Tony Hall, Matthew Liptak, Tony Modra, Matthew Robran and Anthony Ingerson at various stages.

 A brave round four comeback win against reigning premiers West Coast was quickly forgotten when Sydney booted 11 goals in the last quarter to overrun Adelaide at the SCG the next weekend.
+In round nine, Adelaide trailed Hawthorn 7-41 at half-time but hit back to win by two points after young Andrew McLeod dribbled through the winning goal in his second AFL game.

 The Crows could only win two away games for the season – including a 31-point win over Melbourne at the MCG in round 21.
 Adelaide trailed by three goals at the first break but then kicked 11 goals in the second quarter.
 This win gave the Crows a slim hope of making the top eight but they lost the last round to Richmond and it was Brisbane which claimed 8th spot with a 10-12 record.